foxpoint-se/alenv/docs/first-ssh-session.md

 1. Google for "ascii text generator" and create your ASCII text
 1. Copy that
 1. Edit the "message of the day" with `sudo nano /etc/motd`
-1. Paste your ASCII art here
+1. Paste your ASCII art here.
+Save and close.
 1. Log out and in again, to confirm it works.

 ## Install core dependencies